Heat pump: United Kingdom

 Until 2027 fixed heat pumps have no Value Added Tax (VAT).
-As of 2022 the installation cost of a heat pump is more than a gas boiler, but with the "Boiler Upgrade Scheme" government grant and assuming electricity/gas costs remain similar their lifetime costs would be similar on average.
-However lifetime cost relative to a gas boiler varies considerably depending on several factors, such as the quality of the heat pump installation and the tariff used.
-In 2024 England was criticised for still allowing new homes to be built with gas boilers, unlike some other counties where this is banned.
+As of 2022, the installation cost of a heat pump is more than a gas boiler, but with the "Boiler Upgrade Scheme" government grant and assuming electricity/gas costs remain similar, their lifetime costs would be similar on average.
+However, lifetime cost relative to a gas boiler varies considerably depending on several factors, such as the quality of the heat pump installation and the tariff used.
+In 2024, England was criticised for allowing new homes to be built with gas boilers, unlike some other countries where this is now banned.

 United States

-The High-efficiency Electric Home Rebate Program was created in 2022 to award grants to State energy offices and Indian Tribes in order to establish state-wide high-efficiency electric-home rebates.
-Effective immediately, American households are eligible for a tax credit to cover the costs of buying and installing a heat pump, up to $2,000.
-Starting in 2023, low- and moderate-level income households will be eligible for a heat-pump rebate of up to $8,000.

 In 2022, more heat pumps were sold in the United States than natural gas furnaces.

+From 2022 through 2025, the High-efficiency Electric Home Rebate Program awarded grants to state energy offices and Indian tribes in order to establish state-wide high-efficiency electric-home rebates.
+American households were eligible for a tax credit to cover the costs of buying and installing a heat pump, up to $2,000.
+Starting in 2023, low and moderate level income households were eligible for a heat pump rebate of up to $8,000.

-In November 2023 Biden's administration allocated 169 million dollars from the Inflation Reduction Act to speed up production of heat pumps.
-It used the Defense Production Act to do so, in a stated bid to advance national security.
+In November 2023, U.S. President Joseph Biden's administration allocated $169 million from the Inflation Reduction Act to speed up production of heat pumps.
+It used the Defense Production Act of 1950 to do so, in a stated bid to advance national security.

+In 2025, U.S. President Donald Trump reversed the decision to use the Defense Production Act, and did not renew some of the tax credits used to subsidize heat pumps.